jeff-160/Pseudocode-Interpreter/README.md

 A toy interpreted language based on the H2 computing pseudocode guide.

 This was created due to the lack of existing interpreters that follow the H2 computing pseudocode standard, and as such, is meant as a tool to help students practice and better familiarise themselves with the syntax rules of pseudocode.

+Update (4/8/25): just found out theres already existing pseudocode interpreters but this ones cooler cuz theres vscode syntax highlighting

 ---